-No property line adjustment shall be effective except upon compliance with the terms, provisions and requirements of this Chapter.
+No property line adjustment shall be effective except upon compliance with the terms, provisions and requirements of this ordinance.
 The City of Newport does not hereby assume any responsibility to verify or ascertain the ownership of any property or the accuracy of any map, survey or legal description or other information or material submitted to it in connection with this procedure, or to ascertain the adequacy of the form of any property line adjustment deed or other document utilized by party pursuant to this procedure.
-Any approval granted under the terms and provisions of this Chapter shall be no greater than permitted under the provisions of ORS 92.190 and other applicable statutes, and all actions pursuant to this Chapter shall be subject to the authority and provisions of the laws of the State of Oregon.
+Any approval granted under the terms and provisions of this ordinance shall be no greater than permitted under the provisions of ORS 92.190 and other applicable statutes, and all actions pursuant to this ordinance shall be subject to the authority and provisions of the laws of the State of Oregon.

-Staff: Language in this Chapter was previously included in NMC Chapter 13.99.
-The language has not been changed except for the addition of 14.49.020(C) noted above.
-Revisions are consistent with Reference 15, Tech Memo #12, by Angelo Planning Group, dated 12/8/21.
+Staff: Language was previously included in NMC Chapter 13.99.
+Moved to this location.
+No changes to language otherwise.
+Revision is consistent with Reference 15, Tech Memo #12, by Angelo Planning Group, dated 12/8/21.